22vv0/asphyxia_plugins/sdvx@asphyxia/README.md

 2. Fixed bug in stamp select data.
 3. Fixed bug for when common.ts or profiles.ts is looking for a specific event key but it is undefined.
 3. Skill Analyzer: skill level requirement for Lv.11 and ∞.
 Song input/unlock status must be met as well, or just use the unlock all songs option in the WebUI.

-### Todo:
-1. BPL Season 2 Special Stamp Event Implementation
-	- All songs on the stamp event selection screen should be completed and unlocked for SuddeИDeath to appear.
-Still don't know how to implement that.
-2. Figure out how to use image (png) files to appear in information/news popup and in demo_info.
-3. Megamix Battle song list updated but I cannot make a lot of them appear in the list.